nathanlao/NodeJS_practice/ChapterNotes/topic04.md

             $ npm minor -> increment the minor version number (2nd .)
             $ npm patch -> increment the patch version number (3rd .)

+- **nodemon**: to actively listen for changes and restart the server

+        npm install -g nodemon

 - Goods:
     - Ensure consistency
     - No conflict